AbhinavBachchan/NewsDeck/README.md

 Follow these steps to set up and run NewsDeck locally:

-1.Clone the repository:git clone https://github.com/AbhinavBachchan/NewsDeck
+1. Clone the repository:git clone https://github.com/AbhinavBachchan/NewsDeck
-2.Create an account on News API
+2. Create an account on News API
-3.Create a .env file in the root folder.
+3. Create a .env file in the root folder.
-4.In the .env, create a variable REACT_APP_NEWS_API='Your Api Key'.
+4. In the .env, create a variable REACT_APP_NEWS_API='Your Api Key'.
-5.Replace 'Your API Key' with your actual API key.
+5. Replace 'Your API Key' with your actual API key.

-6.Now you are ready to start running the application.
+6. Now you are ready to start running the application.
 Use the following commands:

-1.npm install (to install all the required dependencies).
+- npm install (to install all the required dependencies).
-2.npm run start (to start the application).
+- npm run start (to start the application).

   #### Finally, NewsDeck is now running on localhost.

 ## Features